damomeen/nsi_connections/README.txt

 2.3 Make your self-signed certificates for NSIv2 library:

 If you use SSL for NSI communication between your requester and NSI Provider Agent (PA) or NSI Aggragate (AG), you must prepare a SSL key for the provider server to get replies from PA or AG.
-And you must truest the cert of NSI PA/GA.
+You must truest the cert of NSI PA/GA.
 Please read java/clientapi/README for more details.

     1. set your CA_DN_JKS, HOST_DN_JKS etc
         nano /opt/nsi2/java/clientapi/certs/Makefile